apache/beam/website/src/_posts/2017-08-28-timely-processing.md

               stale_timer=beam.DoFn.TimerParam(STALE_TIMER)):

     if count_state.read() == 0:
-      # In Python, real-time timers are set on absolute time.
+      # We set an absolute timestamp here (not an offset like in the Java SDK)
       stale_timer.set(time.time() + StatefulBufferingFn.MAX_BUFFER_DURATION)

     … same logic as above …